wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ## Generating secrets

 Minio and restund services have shared secrets with the `wire-server` helm chart.
-We have a utility script that generates a fresh set of secrets for these components.
+Run the folllowing script that generates a fresh set of secrets for these components:

-Please run:
 ```
 ./bin/offline-secrets.sh
 ```